mattkduran/mattkduran.github.io/README.md

 ## Usage

+Create a new post in the _posts directory and fill out the relevant YAML fields Make a 250x200 thumbnail and drop it in the thumbnails directory.
+List its filename in the post's markdown file.
 In addition to jekyll's default configuration options, you can provide:
 - `header_pages` to specify which pages should be displayed in navbar
 - `footer` string, which will be inserted on the end of the page (doesn't support markup, but html)